-Minor lawn damage due to dog urination often resolves on its own as healthy new growth emerges in your lawn.2 However, areas that your dog uses frequently for urination will typically need repair.
+Minor lawn damage due to dog urine spots often resolves on its own as healthy new grass growth emerges.
+However, areas that your dog frequents for urination will typically need dog urine spot repair.

 Whenever you do lawn repairs, remember to keep your pet away from any area with new grass seed.
 You don't need to worry about your dog, but you do need to protect your future grass.
 New grass seed needs time to germinate and get established with strong healthy roots before it's ready for Fido to visit and play.
 A good rule of thumb is to let grass grow and mow it at least three to four times before you allow dog or people traffic.

-To help prevent urine spots around your lawn, the best plan of attack is to train your pooch to relieve himself in a specific area of your yard.1 Mulch an area of your landscape with natural wood mulch so it blends in well and Fido can urine somewhere other than on your grass.
+To help prevent dog urine spots around your lawn, the best plan of attack is to train your pooch to relieve himself in a specific area of your yard.
+Mulch an area of your landscape with natural wood mulch so it blends in well and Fido can urinate somewhere other than on your grass.
 Dogs usually respond well to the extra attention and praise that using their special spot brings.

 Avoid using mulch made from cocoa bean hulls, even though it smells nice and chocolaty and looks good.
-Cocoa bean hulls can be toxic to your canine friend if he decides to investigate that smell and see how things taste — and he probably will.
+Cocoa bean hulls can be toxic to your canine friend if he decides to see how things taste — and he probably will.

 Some pet stores and even vet clinics offer dietary supplements that promise to change the nitrogen content or pH of dog urine.
 However, there is no scientific evidence that these products work.
-Some of these supplements can cause urinary system problems and other dangerous issues for your pet, such as calcium deposits in young dogs.1
+Some of these supplements are known to cause urinary system problems and other dangerous issues for some pets, such as calcium deposits in young dogs.1

-- Apply Pennington One Step Complete mixture to the surface of the soil according to label instructions.
+- Apply Pennington Smart Patch bare spot repair mixture to the surface of the soil according to label instructions.

-- Water thoroughly, and keep the area moist until the grass is tall enough to mow, about 3 inches.
-To help you determine when to water, the natural mulch included in Pennington One Step Complete turns a lighter brown color when it gets dry and needs more water.
+- Water thoroughly and keep the mulch evenly moist until the grass is at least 1 inch tall.
+To help you determine when to water, the natural mulch included in Pennington Smart Patch turns a lighter brown color when it gets dry and needs more water.

-While you can't change your dog's instincts, you can provide him with appropriate outlets for the extra energy that feeds his digging tendencies.
-Make sure he has plenty of toys to play with when you aren't around, and wear out him a little with backyard play or long walks.
+While you can't change your dog's instincts, you can recognize and prevent pet boredom and provide your canine pal with appropriate outlets for the extra energy that feeds his digging tendencies.
+Make sure he has plenty of toys to play with when you aren't around.
+It also helps to wear him out a little with backyard play or long walks.

-For terriers and other types of dogs bred to dig underground for burrowing rodents, create an area just to satisfy those instincts.
+For terriers and other types of dogs bred to dig for burrowing rodents, create an area just to satisfy those instincts.
 For example, build a sandbox and hide toys in it for your dog to find.
-Reward him with a treat and praise for digging only in his personal sandbox.4
+Reward him with a treat and praise him for digging only in his personal sandbox.4